Skip to main content

 Relational Predicates

-In this section, we view the Boolean algebra in a set-theoretic context.
-We then define some predicates that are fundamental to the algebra, namely membership and subset relations.
+Here I view the Boolean algebra in a set-theoretic context and define the fundamental predicates: membership and subset relations.

 Set Membership